Conditions in reception facilities

 None of the centres was built to serve as a reception centre for asylum seekers.
 Most of them were used for different purposes before, such as army barracks, hostels for workers or holiday resorts.[8]

-Protests or hunger strikes in reception centres occasionally happen in the reception centres.
-In 2020, women and single mothers staying in the centre in Warsaw opposed the limitations that resulted from the COVID-19 quarantine.
-According to the Office for Foreigners, thanks to the immediate reaction of the Office, medical operator and NGOs, the situation was quickly under control.[13]
+Protests or hunger strikes occasionally happen in the reception centres.
 In January 2022, one hunger strike was reported in the centre in Grupa.
 According to the Office for Foreigners, Afghan nationals protested about the food they were served in the centre, the meagre number of NGOs working in the centre, and the low quality of the support they received from the NGO operating there.
-They were also afraid of how their life will look like when they leave the centre.[14]
+They were also afraid of how their life will look like when they will leave the centre.
+In 2023, however, no protests and hunger strikes took place in the reception centres.[13]

 In every centre, there are two kinds of staff: employees of the Office for Foreigners and other employees (as kitchen aids, cleaners etc.).
-As of December 2022, there were 26 employees of the Office for Foreigners working in all the centres and a variable number of other workers.[15]
+As of December 2023, there were 26 employees of the Office for Foreigners working directly with the asylum seekers in all the centres and other workers (in total, 60 persons).[14]
 Staff in the centre is working from Monday to Friday from 7:00 to 18:00.
 They are mainly responsible for the administration of the centre, not for social work with asylum seekers.
-The number of employees of the Office for Foreigners and the scope of their responsibilities are considered insufficient.[16]
+The number of employees of the Office for Foreigners and the scope of their responsibilities are considered insufficient.[15]
 At night and on weekends only guards are present in the centre.
 Security staff is available in all centres around the clock.

 Activities in the centres